Siberia (TV series)

 Siberia is an American supernatural drama television series shot in the style of a reality television show where 16 contestants must survive in the Siberian territory of Tunguska.
 Shortly after arrival, the contestants notice strange things and are abandoned by the production of the reality show.
 The show was filmed in Birds Hill Provincial Park just north of Winnipeg, Manitoba, Canada.
 It premiered on NBC on July 1, 2013.

 It was met with generally favorable reviews from critics and viewers, with average viewership per episode coming in around 2.03 million viewers.
 The first season concluded on September 16, 2013.
-The show was independently financed and only licensed to NBC and therefore has not been officially cancelled.
+The show was independently financed and only licensed to NBC, and therefore was never officially cancelled.
 The producers were, at one point, in talks to renew the series either on NBC or another platform.
 Siberia was re-aired on June 25, 2020 on Tubi.

 Premise

 Sixteen reality-show contestants, each hoping to win $500,000, arrive in a Siberian forest to take part in a reality show.
 Two are immediately eliminated, and fourteen settle in for the contest.
 The unexpected death of a fellow contestant throws them off, but they eventually all accept it as an accident.
 Strange events continue to happen, and when a contestant is injured and no help arrives, they realize they will have to band together to survive in a land they do not understand.
 More unusual events happen that parallel the ones natives experienced 100 years earlier during the Tunguska event.

 The show is described as having a "Lost-meets-Survivor premise", and is compared to The Blair Witch Project and The River.